Looking for ways to make money as a freelance writer?

 Not sure what to include in your first invoice?
 We’ve got you covered!
 Here’s how to write an invoice, plus an invoice example.

 Once you feel confident you’re sticking with freelance writing, it makes sense to move to a software that will create the invoice for you and help you track payments.
-We’ve got a list of some of the best invoice generators for freelancers.
+We’ve got a list of some of the best invoice generator tools for freelancers.

 7. Know this: the work isn’t always glamorous